This exercise consists of revising your daily or weekly tasks in light of your long-term goals or intentions.

 Completing the tasks on your to-do list and crossing them off is very satisfying.
 It gives us a hit of dopamine.
-But if we’re not mindful about it, we can end up getting addicted to updating the to-do list, doing the tasks and then as our tasks, situations, goals and intentions change, we might find ourselves automatically and mindlessly carrying out tasks on the list that aren’t really aligned with our intentions.
+But if we’re not mindful about it, we can end up getting addicted to updating the to-do list, doing the tasks, and then as our tasks, situations, goals, and intentions change, we might find ourselves mindlessly carrying out tasks on the list that aren’t really aligned with our intentions.

 Earlier, I said one of the things you might find yourself doing is taking things off the list without completing them just because they’re no longer in line with your intentions.
 Ask yourself whether you have ever just taken an item off the list not because you completed it but because you decided that you no longer wanted or needed to do it since it didn’t align with your goals anymore.

 Additionally, if you do take something off the list without completing it because it’s no longer in line with your intentions, take note of how you feel about that.
 As a task- and productivity-oriented person, I often experience some pangs of guilt â€” some feeling that arises and tells me, I should have done this thing even though applying mindfulness suggests that I no longer want or need to do it.
 At that point, you can examine the feeling and perhaps not have your actions driven or dictated by it.

 So I think there are a lot of ways to apply mindfulness to your to-do list â€” not necessarily in order to make yourself more productive or efficient but just to make sure that the way you’re spending your time or performing your tasks is actually in line with what you’ve set as your intentions.